armandomonteir-o/wordpress-local-clone-kit/README.md

 ## The Solution

-The WordPress Local Clone Kit is a batteries-included template repository that provides a tested, repeatable workflow to clone WordPress sites locally.
+The WordPress Local Clone Kit is a template repository that provides a tested and repeatable workflow to clone WordPress sites locally.
+The idea was to create a "batteries-included" solution that directly tackles the pain points of the process, offering not just the files but a clear guide to transform an arduous and unpredictable process into a fast and reliable workflow.

+This kit was built to be the definitive solution to the problems I faced, consolidating all the fixes and best practices into a single place.

 ## Key Features